Welcome to the Grand Rapids Community College Early Childhood Learning Laboratory

 Appropriate clothing for outdoor play must be provided by the families.
 During the winter, this includes a coat, snow pants, boots, hat, and mittens.

-Appropriate shoes will have a back (such as a tennis shoe) or minimally a sandal with a back strap.
+Appropriate shoes will have a back (such as sneakers) or minimally a sandal with a back strap.
 This is for your child’s safety while climbing, running, and walking.
 When necessary, staff may have your child wear school shoes to ensure their safety.

 Field Trips and Transportation

 Walking field trips are plentiful due to our location.
 When leaving the grounds of the GRCC Early Childhood Learning Laboratory classroom, staff record in the office journal where they will be going and what staff member’s cell phone to call in case of an emergency.
 Field trip details are shared with families through written communication at least three days in advance, generally a week in advance.
+For trips that require a mode of transportation other than walking, the parents must sign a permission form specific to each trip.
 If classrooms are out in the late afternoon, they will return to the center by 5 p.m. for departures/pickup.

 Field trips are an important part of the preschool experience and are enjoyable for both staff and children.
 Staff will plan, communicate, and watch safety to make these trips great learning experiences for everyone.
 Documentation will be done to share the experience with families.